 #7 Take a Flight in First Class or Business Class

-If you’re the traveler who is checking multiple bags and there’s no way around doing that, your best bet is to avoid the low tiered flight ticket options.
+If you’re the traveler who is checking multiple bags and there’s no way around doing that, your best bet is to avoid the low tiered flight ticket options altogether.

-Flying first class not only elevates your in-flight experience with wider seats, more leg room, delicious meals, and sometimes a bed, but it also comes with free checked luggage as described in the airlines’ baggage policies.
+Flying first class not only elevates your in-flight experience with wider seats, more leg room, delicious meals, and sometimes a lay-flat bed, but it also comes with free checked luggage as described in the airlines’ baggage policies.

 Flying first class is not always as expensive as you may think!

-We curated a list of our top 9 apps and websites that will help you find your next cheap flight and one of the apps has a feature to find the best deals on first class tickets!
+We curated a list of our top 9 apps and websites that will help you find your next cheap flight and one of the apps has a feature to find the best deals on FIRST CLASS tickets!

 So if you’re already going to end up paying for a couple checked bags, and potentially overweight and oversize baggage fees, then you might as well pay for a better flight experience in first class or business class with checked bags included.